 The University is a very practical one and a lot of the courses offered focus on what you’ll be doing in your future.
 I played in many different ensembles there and took full advantage of the amazing music scene, both in Tampere and Helsinki.
 And of course, all the new friends I now have will stay with me for a long time yet.
 Now that I’m back in Scotland, a lot of people have asked me “why Finland?” and the reason for that is that the music department at Napier already has connections with TAMK.
 Also, Finland is a beautiful country, stuffed to the brim with culture.

 Principal study: saxophone

 As a saxophonist I have been given many opportunities through my studies at Edinburgh Napier to develop (such as through performing solo with orchestra, in theatre productions and gaining experience in smaller ensembles playing new music with the contemporary music ensemble), but I feel that it is equally important that Napier provided me with a broader musical education.

 I am currently involved in not only university ensembles on my main instrument, but have also recently discovered a love for singing during my time on the course.
 I perform regularly with the Scottish Chamber Orchestra as a Chorus member, and sing in services with the choir of St Andrews and St Georges West and The Robin Chapel.
 I hope to pursue a career in saxophone performance and begin postgraduate study after I graduate, though I will not stop singing!

-Working under the name CoriAnder, I am an electronic music producer, composer, multi-instrumentalist and DJ.
-Since October 2010, I have written and co-written over 40 songs, produced and remixed other artists’ work and released four amateur albums.
-I have also been interviewed and had three of my songs played on BBC Introducing.
+Working under the name CoriAnder, I am an electronic music producer, composer and DJ.
+I have written and co-written over 70 songs, produced and remixed other artists’ work and released five albums and one EP.
+I have also been interviewed and had several of my songs played on BBC Introducing.

 Rebecca Di Rollo – Recently graduated, BA (Hons) Popular Music